July 2020 - Hidden Talents ABA

 If you have children diagnosed with Autism Spectrum Disorder (ASD), you have probably noticed that they can struggle with loud noises.

-In this article we are going to explore why children on the autism spectrum may experience physical sensations like noise negatively.
+In this article we are going to explore why children on the autism spectrum may experience physical sensations, like noise, negatively.

 We will also look at how a good pair of headphones can help improve the quality of these children’s lives.